Borghese-Gladiator/pay-to-vote-dapp/README.md

 - ```Warning: Can't perform a React state update on an unmounted component.``` - Occurred after I used dynamic imports.
 Fix with useAsync hook.
 - ```Error: invalid address or ENS name (argument="name", value="<SignerWithAddress 0x70997970C51812dc3A010C7d01b50e0d17dc79C8>", code=INVALID_ARGUMENT, version=contracts/5.5.0)``` - null address as input (needed to add Contract Address in .env)
 - ```ProviderError: rejected due to project ID settings``` - Infura security setting when I set which accounts can deploy (check .env has values of the PUBLIC ACCOUNT you want to use with Ropsten Testnet)
+- Solidity does not support floating point numbers.
+The default value is always Wei (one quintillionth of an ether) hence the BigNumber outlook, I need to change all my numbers to reflect that.

 #### References
 - Basis for initializing project [https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13](https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13)